What is Self-Build Home Insurance?

 Are you renovating or converting a home, instead of building from the ground up?
 The fact is, if you’re employing other people on your project, you’ll need employers’ liability insurance and public liability insurance as a legal minimum.
 It will be in your best interest to take out a self build insurance policy to make sure everything is taken care of.

 If you’re embarking on a self build project, we can help find the right insurance for you.
-Give us a call today to get a quote.
+Give us a call any weekday between 8.30am and 5.30pm on 0818 224433 or 042 9359051.
+All our agents are trained experts and can help you with all your house insurance questions.